 - Thai Traditional Midwifery, at least 1 year of training

 - Thai Traditional Massage, at least 2 years of training (minimum 800 Hours)

 - Thai Traditional Medicine Assistants, who are allowed to practice certain tasks of TTM.
 The study comprises of a 330-hour training curriculum.
 Training in Thai massage is the main part of this curriculum.

 2. Academic Applied Thai Traditional Medical Practitioners

 This system is executed by certified academic educational institutions only.
 The four-year curriculum includes some basic science and medical science knowledge, like anatomy, physiology, biochemistry, pathology, pharmacology, and botany as prerequisite courses, together with the theory and clinical training of Thai Traditional Medical practice, Pharmacy, Royal Thai traditional therapeutic massage, and Midwifery.

-Currently there are over 13 universities in Thailand teaching Thai Traditional Medicine at a bachelor degree level that are certified by the Profession Commissions.
+Currently there are quite a number of universities in Thailand teaching Thai Traditional Medicine at a bachelor degree level that are certified by the Profession Commissions.
 Some Colleges and Universities offer 1-year or 2-year Master research programs on top of the undergraduate studies.